sallyblockchain/Coursera-PML-Quantified-Self-Project/README.md

 forearm, arm, and dumbell of 6 participants.
 They were asked to perform barbell lifts correctly and incorrectly in 5 different ways.
 More information is available from the website here: http://groupware.les.inf.puc-rio.br/har (see the section on the Weight Lifting Exercise Dataset).

+The goal of your project is to predict the manner in which they did the exercise.
+This is the "classe" variable in the training set.
+You may use any of the other variables to predict with.
+You should create a report describing how you built your model, how you used cross validation, what you think the expected out of sample error is, and why you made the choices you did.
+You will also use your prediction model to predict 20 different test cases.

 Link to the page: [click here](http://xiaodan.github.io/Coursera-PML-Quantified-Self-Project/report.html)